yh2424/yh2424.github.io/cv.md

 </center>

 # YOUNGHYUN KIM
-#### **Dr. Younghyun Kim is an Associate Professor at Hanyang University ERICA, specializing in silicon photonics, semiconductor device integration, and advanced photonic packaging for AI semiconductor applications.
-His research focuses on electronic–photonic co-integration and the design of active and passive photonic devices, optical interposers, and glass-based photonic substrates for next-generation co-packaged optics systems**
+#### **Dr. Younghyun Kim is an Associate Professor at Hanyang University ERICA, specializing in optical communications and optical computing.
+His research spans silicon photonics, electronic–photonic co-integration, and photonic packaging, with a focus on co-packaged optics and photonic interconnects for next-generation AI and data-center applications.**

 Associate professor, Ph.D.
 School of Semiconductor Convergence Engineering, BK21 FOUR ERICA-ACE Center, College of Advanced Technology and Convergence, Hanyang University ERICA